Solidsilvr/Solidsilvr/README.md

- Hi, I’m not @Solidsilvr \n
+ Hi, I’m not @Solidsilvr

-Working on random BS! \n
+Working on random BS!

 Dm me for no reason.